 The whole area is set in a gorgeous, mystical valley – known for centuries for its sacred energy and transformational power.

 In Trymbakeshwar we will arrange for a traditional Vedic Priest to perform a 5000 year-old fire ceremony to invoke blessings and express gratitude to the universe.
 This ceremony is very rare for non-Indians to even witness, let-alone participate in.

-Outside of Nasik we will spend some days in silent retreat on small, wooded private farm in the countryside.
+Outside of Nasik we will stay on a small, lushly wooded private farm in the countryside.
 Rare birds, Ayurvedic herbs, wholesome locally grown food, and simple comfortable accommodations make Madhuban a highlight of the trip.
 There we’ll have a chance to practice silence, plunge deep into meditation, go deep into hatha (physical) yoga practice, and let it all sink in.

 Jnaneshwar was the disciple and brother of Nirvritti and is regarded as one of the most powerful masters of all time.
-He was a prolific poet and Guru and his tomb is the pilgrimage place for millions of devout Hindus and a great center of meditation and devotional practice.
+He was a prolific poet and Guru and his tomb is the pilgrimage place for millions of Bhakti yogis and a great center of meditation and devotional practice.
 There is really no place on earth like Alandi.

 You can also send us an email if you have any questions.

 We know, it is a big trip.
 Most years, participants needed to move heaven and earth to be there.
 And every year, everyone is SO GLAD THEY DID.
 If you have the desire, we’re here to help you make it happen.